Notice of Privacy Practices

 Personal Health Information Use

-Each time you visit the Health and Wellness Center, a record of your visit is made.
+Each time you visit the Laurie Hamre Center for Health & Wellness, a record of your visit is made.
 This record contains documentation of your symptoms, examination and test results, diagnoses, treatment, and a plan for future care or treatment.
 This information, often called your health or medical record, serves as a:

 - Means of communication among the health professionals who contribute to your care